peakfei/hep-ph-statistics/README.md

+# hep-ph-statistics
-! python script to analysis the study tendency based on names of paper listed on arXiv
+Python script to analysis the study tendency based on names of paper listed on arXiv

-! this is just for hep-ph, if you want to analysis other area, please change url in function 'num_papers' and 'download_paper_names'
+This is just for hep-ph, if you want to analysis other area, please change url in function 'num_papers' and 'download_paper_names'

-#function descriptions:
+Function descriptions:
    name             |      function
    ---               | ---
  string_year          |   change year to the standard form used by arXiv, i.e, the last number of year